matteranalytics/matter-analytics-webpage/README.md

 - Keep a `favicon.ico` in the same location as the current one.

 When referencing an image, for example in `database.ts` or within a Project Markdown file, omit the `static` prefix and use the next folder, starting with a `/`.

+The `static/example_images` folder contains the images used in `src/custom/example.database.ts` (and initialy in `src/custom/database.ts`).
+You can keep this folder and create a new `static/images/` folder for your personal images, which can then be used in `src/custom/database.ts`.

 ### Styling